Illuminated Shadows: Christos Bokoros – Chronis Botsoglou. Paintings from the Sotiris Felios Collection

-“The paintings of Christos Bokoros and Chronis Botsoglou are intertwined as to their spiritual origins and testimony they bear despite the fact that the two artists are opting for entirely different paths”, says art critic Nikos Xydakis summing up the very essence of “illuminated shadows”.
+“The paintings of Christos Bokoros and Chronis Botsoglou are intertwined as to their spiritual origins and testimony they bear, despite the fact that the two artists are opting for entirely different paths”, says art critic Nikos Xydakis summing up the very essence of “Illuminated Shadows”.

 And he goes on to add: “They bear witness to the survival of a painting tradition within the area of the Mediterranean which is not reproducing the tangible reality but rather the invisible aspect of things, the hidden substance.
-Through such paintings that synthetize the quasi-arbitrary, as it seems at first glance, co-existence of the two modern Greek painters, the spirit of ancient Greek painting is nonetheless preserved in manifold ways and by means of a steady hand as well as through the material testimony of late antiquity paintings, the long tradition of byzantine painting and its theoretical foundations during the time of Iconomachy”.
+Through such paintings that synthetize the quasi-arbitrary, as it seems at first glance, co-existence of the two contemporary Greek painters, the spirit of ancient Greek painting is nonetheless preserved in manifold ways and by means of a steady hand, as well as through the material testimony of late antiquity paintings, the long tradition of Byzantine painting and its theoretical foundations during the time of Iconomachy”.

 It is a fortunate coincidence that “Illuminated Shadows” is to be hosted during the Biennale at exactly the time when Diohandi shall be the official representative for Greece at the pavilion of the Giardini, thus allowing an international audience to find out that Greece is ever present and active in the art world.